 Our surprise entry!
 The dark horse!
 The underdog… okay yeah, you all guessed this one… but you guessed it for a reason!
 Despite all the fantastic beer-swilling, shamrock-picking, rainbow-chasing, Leprechaun-hunting St Paddy’s Day celebrations, no one does it better than the Irish capital.

 Whilst parties certainly are universal, what cannot be imitated is the country’s authentic display of national pride, as they honour their heritage.
 Let’s face it, the pure unadulterated joy experienced at having the day off work is pretty inimitable too…

 Moreover, this city knows how to have fun: large-scale parades; treasure hunts; university boat races; foot races; traditional Irish pubs with local beers; music festivals; traditional dancing; and many more activities will have you spoilt for choice.

-Last but not least, if you want to experience St Paddy’s at night, and get a glimpse of Dublin dressed in green light as you roam from bar to bar… don’t forget to join our exclusive St Patrick’s Day Party, running on Friday the 16th and Saturday the 17th of March.
+Last but not least, if you want to experience St Paddy’s at night, and get a glimpse of Dublin dressed in green light as you roam from bar to bar… don’t forget to join our exclusive St Patrick’s Day Party.